Homeowners and tenants applying for Rate Rebate

 If you aren’t eligible for Rate Rebate, you might get other help to pay your rates.

-For the full list of people who aren't eligible for Rate Rebate, read the regulations:
+To read the list of people who aren't eligible for Rate Rebate, go to:

 To read about changes to social security benefits, go to:

 Homeowners and tenants don’t receive Rate Rebate as a payment.

 If you qualify for Rate Rebate, Land & Property Services (LPS) will credit your rate account from the start date of the Rate Rebate claim until the end of the rating year, 31 March.
 They’ll do this every year until there are certain changes in your circumstances.